Tom Grady

 Tom Grady (born May 14, 1958) is an American politician.

-Grady served as a Representative in the House of Representatives of the U.S. state of Florida.
+Grady served as a member in the Florida House of Representatives of the U.S. state of Florida.
 He attended Florida State University and graduated with a finance degree in 1979.
 He then went on to Law School at Duke University and graduated with his Juris Doctor in 1982.
 Grady lives in Naples, Florida with his family.